rleonard21/AirsoftFlightPath/README.md

 ## Projectile Flight Path Simulator
 #### About
-This Javascript based project simulate the 3D flight path of a rotating spherical object as it flies through the air.
-Several external forces in addition to gravity are considered in the simulation.
+This Javascript based project simulates the 3D flight path of a rotating spherical object as it flies through the air.
+Several external forces are considered in the simulation to create a more accurate model.
 Forces, accelerations, velocities, and positions are calculated as 3D vectors.

 #### Code Structure